 Aggressive log truncation

-While enabling change data capture (CDC) on Azure SQL Database or SQL Server, please be aware that the aggressive log truncation feature of Accelerated Database Recovery (ADR) is disabled.
+When you enable change data capture (CDC) on Azure SQL Database or SQL Server, the aggressive log truncation feature of Accelerated Database Recovery (ADR) is disabled.
 This is because the CDC scan accesses the database transaction log.
-Active transactions will continue to hold the transaction log truncation until the transaction commits and CDC scan catches up, or transaction aborts.
+Active transactions continue to hold the transaction log truncation until the transaction commits and CDC scan catches up, or transaction aborts.
 This might result in the transaction log filling up more than usual and should be monitored so that the transaction log doesn't fill.

 CDC fails after ALTER COLUMN to VARCHAR and VARBINARY